List of Indian Premier League awards: Highest strike rate

-Best Catch of the Season
+Best catch

+Best Catch, known as Herbalife Active Best Catch of the Season for sponsorship reasons, is given to the player who has taken the best catch during the season, on the basis of commentators' opinions and fan voting.
+So far, Suresh Raina has won the award most times(2 times).

 Fair Play Award

-The Fair Play Award is given after each season to the team with the best record of fair play.
+The Fair Play Award is given after each season to the team with the best record of fair play.The Chennai Super Kings have won most frequently, with seven wins.
 The winner is decided on the basis of the points the umpires give to the teams.
-After each match, the two on-field umpires, and the third umpire, scores the performance of both the teams.
+After each match, the two on-field umpires, and the third umpire, scores the performance of both of the teams.
 A team can be awarded a total of ten points per match, out of which four points are given on the basis of how the team has adhered to the "spirit of the game" in the opinion of the umpires.
 The other three criteria are based on the respect towards to the opposition, the laws of cricket and the umpires.
-Each of these three criteria represents 2 points.
-If a team has got two points in the criterion, its performance is considered as "good", whereas getting one or zero points indicates that its performance is "average" or "bad" respectively.
+Each of these three criteria represents two points.
+If a team gets two points in the criterion, its performance is considered as "good", whereas getting one or zero points indicates that its performance is "average" or "bad" respectively.